juspay/hsp/README.md

-# hsp — sampling profiler for GHC programs
+# hsp — continuous profiler for GHC programs

 CPU and allocation per Haskell function, on real traffic, sampled from outside the process with eBPF.
 The kernel side walks the GHC stack (the STG stack